adreena/RL_Navigation/README.md

     * state, action, reward, next_state and done are added to replay buffer for the QN_target
     * if memory size has reached a threshold, agent collects a batch of random sample for learning for minimizing QN_local error and updating QN_target network

-  5- learning process for the QN_target and minimizing QN_local error
+  5- here is the agent's learning process for the QN_target and minimizing QN_local error
+    * sends samples to QN_target for target actions
+    * sends samples to the QN_local for expected actions
+    * minimizes the expected actions error from the target actions using an optimizer
-    * QN_target
+    * updates QN_target

+  6- agent continues episodes until it reaches the max episode

 ### Model Architecture (Pixel Challenge):